DallanQ/lost_ruins_of_arnak/Manual.md

 12. **Bonus Tile Spaces.** Most spaces on the research track get 1 bonus tile.

-(image with a 4 in the upper right corner) Spaces marked like this get a tile only in a **four-player game.**
+(Image with a 4 in the upper right corner) Spaces marked like this get a tile only in a **four-player game.**

-(image with a 3-4 in the upper right corner) These spaces get a tile only in a **three- or four-player game.**
+(Image with a 3-4 in the upper right corner) These spaces get a tile only in a **three- or four-player game.**

 Distribute research bonus tiles randomly to the appropriate spaces, then turn them face up.
 Return unused tiles to the box.